15 Things Broke People Always Seem to Waste Money On

-Some people are broke because they don’t earn enough.
-Others stay broke because they keep spending like they’re trying to prove something.
-One choice at a time, they dig the hole deeper, and call it normal.
+Some broke people stay stuck not because they don’t make enough, but because they keep spending like they’re trying to prove something.

 Table of Contents